viblo/pymunk/docs/src/showcase.rst

         :subscript:`made by Nav.
 Retrieved 2020-08-20`

-        Legged robot first using Differential Evolution to navigate terrain and then learning to recognise the world via perception from its senses.
+        Legged robot first using Differential Evolution to navigate terrain and then learning to recognize the world via perception from its senses.

     * - .. image:: _static/ambient-chimes.png